Having children is a blessing!

 These days’ college tuitions are out of control rising about 3% per year, higher than the rate of inflation.

-If you are new parents today in 2016, what will the cost of college be in 18 years?
+If you are new parents today, what will the cost of college be in 18 years?

 Possibly, we hope not.